This post is a continuation to Ad Networks Part 1

 As there are many other ad networks available across the internet, by expecting that you might want to increase the value of inventory and making less complication of selling inventory, then you need to have one system where you meet multiple networks to meet different kinds of advertisers or buyers.
 This makes you earn more revenue.

 Publishers can use their own ad server like Google Ad Manager.
 It is an ad management platform which is having more options and access to sell inventory efficiently.
 Using the Publisher ad server, Publisher can sell both premium and remnant ad inventory to multiple Ad networks and even Ad Exchanges too.
-We shall discuss about ad exchanges in future videos.
+We shall discuss about ad exchanges in future Posts.

 Advertisers also have their own ad servers and can spend some portion of their campaign budget, which is configured to buy on ad networks.